TorchBits/Nexdl/README.md

-# NexDL: A Custom Deep Learning Library
+# NexDL: Numpy Extensible Deep Learning Library

 NexDL is a lightweight numpy-based deep learning framework inspired by PyTorch, designed for flexibility and extensibility.
 It provides an intuitive autograd system, a variety of neural network layers, optimizers, and loss functions.